5 Ways the Corona Pandemic is Reshaping the Future of Online Payments

 For biometric payments, the future looks promising indeed.
 With people becoming more accustomed to using biometric data to identify themselves, we can expect fingerprints, iris scans, facial recognition, and other methods to become way more commonplace for online and in-store purchases in the near future.
 International travelers and those in security positions are no strangers to biometric recognition as part of their daily routine.
 When it comes to banking, many folks are used to the enhanced security that biometric technology brings.
 Such banking systems use technology that replaces unsecured and outdated verification methods such as PIN numbers, ID cards, or passwords.
 Possibly the best thing about this technology is the all-around convenience it provides.
 Another vital advantage is that at least 50% of consumers questioned said they would prefer to use biometric cards for online transactions over entering a PIN number or other form of POS identification.

 5. Minimizing Payment Integration

 Zotapay helps global companies to deploy gold-standard online payment solutions, enabling them to pivot and adjust to any situation.
-For more information about Zotapay’s range of services, why not check out our homepage?
+For more information about Zotapay’s range of services, check out our website!

 Did you like